Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 The *Reference Application* may serve as starting point for user applications that target custom hardware.
 It is required to provide:

-- A software layer with a compatible set of APIs; the `connections:` consumed by the *Reference Application*.
-This software layer can be added along with the target type that defines the custom hardware.
+- A software layer with a compatible set of APIs of the `connections:` consumed by the *Reference Application*.
+This software layer can be added along with the target type (in the `*.csolution.yml` file) that defines the custom hardware.
    > **Note:** It is not required to define `connections:` as this information is only used to identify compatible layers.
-- A header file that replaces the `CMSIS_board_header` (ToDo - more description).
+- A header file that replaces the `CMSIS_target_header`.
+Refer to [Header File Structure](#header-file-structure) for more information.

 **Example `*.csolution.yml` file for custom hardware**